AutoResearch/autora-core/docs/cli/with-cylc-pip/README.md

-# Usage with Cylc workflow manager and pip
+# Usage with Cylc workflow manager

 The command line interface can be used with workflow managers like cylc in virtualenv environments.

+!!! note
+    This page covers basic usage of cylc.
+For usage with Slurm, see [with-cylc-slurm-pip](../with-cylc-slurm-pip)

 ## Prerequisites